Accounting Course Description(s)

 ACCT6013 CPA Auditing (2)

-This course covers knowledge of auditing procedures, Generally Accepted Accounting Principles in the United States (GAAS) and other standards related to attestation engagements.
+This course covers knowledge of auditing procedures, Generally Accepted Accounting Principles in the United States (GAAP) and other standards related to attestation engagements.
 Also covered are skills needed to apply this knowledge in auditing and other attestation engagements.
 The auditing and attestation section of the CPA exam tests knowledge in the context of five broad engagement tasks.

 ACCT6014 CPA Business Environment and Concepts (2)

 This course prepares students to pass the business environment and concepts section of the CPA exam.
 The coursework focuses on business structure, economic concepts essential to understanding an entity's operation, financial management, and information technology planning and measurement.
 Students become familiar with underlying business reasons and accounting implications of transactions.
 Students gain skills needed to apply this knowledge in financial statement audit and attestation engagements as well as perform other functions affecting public interest.

 This course prepares students to pass the financial accounting and reporting section of the CPA exam.
 Coursework covers accounting principles generally accepted in the United States (GAAP) that affect business enterprises, not-for-profit organizations and government entities.
 Also addressed are skills needed to apply such knowledge, as well as financial accounting concepts and standards.